Skip to main content

 ©2024 Keller and Heckman LLP

-As an active member of the environmental and chemical industries, Tom was heavily involved in efforts to "reform" TSCA and works extensively on all aspects of TSCA, including TSCA Inventory, Inventory "reset," Chemical Data Reporting (CDR), and section 6 "fee" rule issues, as well as confidential business information (CBI), section 8 recordkeeping and reporting, and import/export issues.
+As an active member of the environmental and chemical industries and legal community, Tom was extensively involved in efforts to “reform” TSCA, and has in-depth and day-to-day experience with all aspects of TSCA, including rulemaking/advocacy, test rule/order, section 5 PMN, TSCA Inventory, Chemical Data Reporting (CDR), and section 6, as well as confidential business information (CBI), section 8 recordkeeping and reporting, and import/export issues.

-Tom has a chemical engineering background and, prior to joining Keller and Heckman, worked as an engineer for a major international chemical manufacturer.
+Tom has a Chemical Engineering background, and, prior to joining Keller and Heckman, worked as an engineer for a major international chemical manufacturing company.

 Representative Matters